Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 1. Merge the Deployment service swagger changes and release SDK.
 1. Update stacks code to consume new deployment SDK code.
 1. Merge the Deployment stack swagger changes and release SDK.
+1. Update client tools such as Azure CLI and Azure PowerShell to handle the new API responses.
+1. Collaborate with the Portal team to update the deployments blade, ensuring that the UI reflects the API changes.

 ## Unresolved questions